phil85/PCCC-Data/README.md

 </h1>

 Data and constraint sets for clustering with hard and soft must-link and cannot-link constraints.
 A detailed description of the data can be found in https://arxiv.org/abs/2212.14437.
+The code of the algorithm is available under https://github.com/phil85/PCCC-Algorithm.

 ## Dependencies